xdeb-org/xdeb-install/README.md

    Basically just a wrapper to automate the process.

 COMMANDS:
-   repository, r  install a package from an online APT repository search, s      search online APT repositories for a package sync           sync online APT repositories
+   xdeb           installs the xdeb utility to the system repository, r  install a package from an online APT repository search, s      search online APT repositories for a package sync           sync online APT repositories